 With the ongoing pandemic, there has been a need to introduce new procedures to handle cleaning and hygiene.
 At the same time, many locations are running at reduced capacity.
 Together these have led to an increased demand to monitor usage and become more responsive to actual rather than predicted use.
 To address this, we have expanded the options for counting rules.
 Now you can create a rule that triggers every time a predefined number of people have crossed a line.
 This allows for smarter monitoring of use and for resources to be directed to where they are needed.

 Another area of focus for the development team at Ava is the API.
 We’ve talked about our open video security solution before, and with this release, we widen the horizon even more.
 Meet the Aware API Explorer, which allows people to see all of the APIs we have, and the various parameters required.
 The Explorer enables customers, partners, and third parties to develop integrations to our system.
 There is no licensing around the API as a testament to our commitment to make Aware open to integrating with external systems.

 Aware was designed from the ground up to work with a range of third-party cameras.
 It implements several protocols and dynamically controls the connected cameras’ streams to give the optimal balance of resolutions for storage, analytics, and live viewing.

-However, this is not always sufficient to work with all cameras.
+As always, we are committed to improving the interoperability of the Aware system and will continue to develop workarounds within our code to maximize the number of cameras that can be handled automatically out of the box.However, this is not always sufficient to work with all cameras.
 Some cameras do not share a common protocol with Aware, and in some cases, other issues prevent the use of the protocol in the way we desire.
 With this release, you can use two changes to improve the connections to these cameras.

 This month’s release also includes: